WICG/pending-beacon/docs/security-privacy-questionnaire.md

 17. How does your feature handle non-"fully active" documents?

-     > The API provides some mechanism for users to specify when to send the queued requests after the document becomes non-"fully active".
+     > The API provides some mechanism for users to specify when to send the queued requests after custom time, even if the document is non-"fully active" at the specified time.
      >
      > The data of the queued requests should only come from the API calls when the document is still active.
-If the document transits from non-"fully active" to fully active again, the API can continue to accumulate more data from the API calls in the document.
+If the document transits from non-"fully active" to fully active again, the API can continue to be pending, and potentially be aborted by uers from the API calls in the document.
      >
-     > If the network provider changes after the document becomes non-"fully active", the user agent should not expose the queued requests to the new network provider.
+     > If BackgroundSync permission is not enabled for the Origin of the document, the user agent should not allow the queued requests after the document becomes non-"fully active", i.e. they should all be sent out on navigating away.
      >
      > The user agent sends out all queued requests if a non-"fully active" document gets unloaded (discard).